karljohnbeck/weekend-sql-to-do-list/README.md

 ## Usage

-1. create a database using the command lines in the databse.sql file (I used postico to talk with PostgreSQL).
+1. Create a database using the command lines in the databse.sql file (I used postico to talk with PostgreSQL).
-2. turn on the server with 'npm start' in the terminal
+2. Turn on the server with 'npm start' in the terminal
-3. got to localhost:5000
+3. Got to localhost:5000
-4. input the task you need to complete into the input fields
+4. Input the task you need to complete into the input fields
 5. Once completed, hit the "submit" button
 6. If you ever need to delete or edit a treat for any reason, hit the "edit" button, then either click the "delete" button or edit